yusdirman/qjson/README.md

     make install
     /sbin/ldconfig #if necessary

-For Windows using MinGW, cmake and qt4.8
+For Windows using MinGW, cmake and qt4.8:
-    add to your windows environment variable PATH
+Add to your windows environment variable PATH:
   - path to your CMake\bin
   - path to your MinGW\bin
   - path to your Qt\_qtversion_\bin

-    run command prompt as administrator
-    go into qjson folder
+Run command prompt as administrator and go into qjson folder

       mkdir build
       cd build
       cmake -G "MinGW Makefiles" ..
       make
       make install

 # License
   This library is licensed under the Lesser GNU General Public License version 2.1.